fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 At that time, 🎷 flute, music and dancing was invented.
 According to the Bible, Jubal the descendant of Cain invenved flute and music.

 According to Genesis 4:25, Seth was born after Abel's murder by Cain, and Eve believed that God had appointed him as a replacement for Abel.
 According to Genesis, Seth died at the age of 912 (that is, 14 years before Noah's birth).

+### Adam's successors

+After Adam's death, his son Seth (Shiith) took over the responsibilities of prophethood, according to a hadith narrated by Abu Dhar.
+Abu Dhar also narrated that Prophet Muhammad said: "Allah sent down one hundred four psalms, of which fifty were sent down to Seth."
+When the time of his death came, Seth's son Anoush succeeded him.
+He in turn, was succeeded by his son Qinan, who was succeeded by his son Mahlabeel.
+The Persians claim that Mahlabeel was the King of the Seven Regions, that he was the first one to cut down trees to build cities and large forts and that he built the cities of Babylonia.
+He reigned for a period of forty years.
+When he died his duties were taken over by his son Yard, who on his death, bequeathed them to his son Khonoukh, who is Idris according to the majority of the scholars (Ulama).

 </details><details><summary>